 Prerequisite: TA 321., Units: 3 , Offered: Spring 2017

 Analyzes the US tax issues relating to both inbound and outbound mergers, acquisitions and joint ventures, including taxable acquisitions and dispositions, joint ventures, tax-free acquisitive exchanges and reorganizations, and distributions and divisive reorganizations.

-Examines and compares the entity classification of the S Corporation versus the Limited Liability Corporation.
-Explores the tax treatment, problems and planning techniques of formation and operation of both entity forms, including eligibility, election, revocation, termination and accounting rules.
+Examines and compares the tax characteristics of business and investment entities.
+Explores the tax treatment, problems and planning techniques of formation and operation of entities, including effective tax rate, eligibility, election, revocation, termination and accounting rules.
 This is a highly recommended elective course.

 Provides a basic overview of the basics of bankruptcy, insolvency and pre-bankruptcy planning for individuals, corporations and partnerships.
 This overview includes the differences between bankruptcy Chapters 7, 11, and 13, the workings of the automatic stay, offsets, priorities, and the creation of the separate bankruptcy estate and liquidating trusts.
 The course will examine the tax and bankruptcy treatment of debtors, claims of creditors, tax-free bankruptcy reorganizations, survival of tax attributes and pre-and post-petition debt discharges and the role of the tax professional.
 The course includes Case Study reviews of current significant corporate bankruptcies, including associated Disclosure Statements, Plans of Reorganization and petitions in order to appreciate the form that tax-sensitive documents are presented and to analyze the various tax consequences of bankruptcy discharges to debtors, creditors and interest holders such as shareholders.